Jeremy-Berube/Rocket-Elevator-Foundation-Rails/README.md

 Lionel Niyongabire -
 Eric Moran

-🎯 About
+# About
+*Week 4*
-Week 4 - The main goal of this week is to transform the static site previously developed during the Genesis program and turn it into a web application on MVC (Model - View - Controller) foundations.
+- The main goal of this week is to transform the static site previously developed during the Genesis program and turn it into a web application on MVC (Model - View - Controller) foundations.
 The site must be in a state that allows you to create a new section that saves the Javascript form that calculates an estimate in the form of a purchase order.
 Expanding the relational database model
 Seeding data base with data NB: real address are used

+*Week 5*
-Week 5 - During this week, participants are exposed to a more elaborate data model and must perform basic query exercises.
+- During this week, participants are exposed to a more elaborate data model and must perform basic query exercises.
 They will be asked to create tables, alter them and extend the concepts managed by their information system.
-Two types of databases will be requested for this exercise a- A relational database b- A data warehouse for decision-making
+Two types of databases will be requested for this exercise

+  a- A relational database

+  b- A data warehouse for decision-making

-📌 Instructions to acces to the admin panel:
+## Instructions to acces to the admin panel:

 To login as Admin:
 1. Navigation bar : My Account